 A quality management framework in a complex organisation such as a university describes an integrated approach to strategic goal setting, planning, budgeting and management across the whole institution.
 It is the overall policy and procedural framework within which quality outcomes are pursued and maintained in every aspect of UTAS' activities.

-The UTAS Quality Management Framework has been developed by the Quality Committee.
+The UTAS Quality Management Framework was developed by the Quality Committee.
 Central to this framework are the Quality Management Governance Level Principle and Quality Management Policy.
-These two documents were approved by Council in December 2010, having been endorsed by Quality Committee, Planning and Resources Committee and Academic Senate.
+These two documents were approved by Council in December 2010, having been endorsed by the Quality Committee, Planning and Resources Committee and Academic Senate.

 The Quality Management Framework was developed to address three core issues.

 The principles for quality management at UTAS are set out in the Quality Management Framework (Governance Level Principle 13).
 These are that quality management should be: